Ivan Cornejo

 That doesn’t mean they perform identically at every temperature.
 It means they no longer lose capacity critically in winter the way older models did.

-The Smart Solution for Colorado: Hybrid (Dual Fuel) Systems
+The Smart Solution for Denver: Hybrid (Dual Fuel) Systems

-In Colorado, many HVAC professionals recommend a hybrid approach.
+In Denver, many HVAC professionals recommend a hybrid approach.

 A Dual Fuel system combines an electric heat pump with a gas furnace as backup.